We Dare You

 Here are a few of my personal favorite images that have documented my life:

-If you’re still not convinced, head over to this blog: 100 Year Old Family Photos that Mean Nothing
+If you’re still not convinced, head over to this story: 100 Year Old Family Photos that Mean Nothing

 (and How You Can Avoid This) — coming soon

-Click one of the three topics below to take your documentary photography to the next level!
+Click one of the topics below to begin (come back for the next when you’re finished):